eellpp/pubScratchpad/health/medical/heart/bp.md

 Increased blood pressure forces the ventricles to work harder to pump the same amount of blood to body.
 The extra work makes the ventricle wall to thicken and less elastic.
 The thickened, rigid ventricle causes less blood to pumped to the body from heart

+**Systolic** blood pressure is the top number and refers to the amount of pressure experienced by the arteries while the heart is beating.
+**Diastolic** blood pressure is the bottom number and refers to the amount of pressure in the arteries while the heart is resting in between heartbeats.

 https://watchlearnlive.heart.org/?moduleSelect=highbp